 A great brand name is unique yet comfortable.

 Twitter, for example, sums up the platform perfectly.
-The name also differentiated it from its competition.
-In 2006, when the platform launched, the predominant social networks were Facebook, LinkedIn, MySpace, StumbleUpon, and Blogger.
+The name also differentiated the brand from its competition.
+The predominant social networks were Facebook, LinkedIn, MySpace, StumbleUpon, and Blogger when the platform launched in 2006.
 Twitter was a revolutionary idea, and the name clearly distinguished it from “friend” and “connection” based brands.

-To test the distinctiveness of a brand name compare it to the competition.
+To test the distinctiveness of a brand name you’ll need to compare it to the competition.
 Create a list of all your direct and indirect competitors.
 Is your brand name following a trend, blending in, or standing out?

 2. Does the name support your brand positioning?